leobard/twoday-to-wordpress/README.md

 usage

-1.export your blog from your twoday.net account into a textfile (administrate>weblog>import/export) 1.edit a lot of config on top of convert.py...
+1. export your blog from your twoday.net account into a textfile (administrate>weblog>import/export)
+2. edit a lot of config on top of convert.py...
-1.run script
+3. run script

 	python3 convert.py twoday_2017-09-07-export-full-txt.txt > output.xml